Workflow & app step-by-step guides

 On GarageFarm, you can render on nodes that either use CPU or GPU.
 The computing device you choose to render on largely depends on your 3D software, the technology it supports, and compatibility with our hardware.

-For example, if you're using Redshift, you can only render on GPU because that's how Redshift is built.
+For example, if you're using Redshift, you can mainly render on GPU because that's how Redshift is built (with an exception of newer Redshift that has a CPU rendering capability).
 If you're using Cycles in Blender, you can choose either CPU or GPU because Cycles supports both technologies and both modes are supported on GarageFarm.
-V-Ray also supports both CPU and GPU, however, our farm is only compatible with V-Ray CPU.
+V-Ray also supports both CPU and GPU, and both modes are supported on GarageFarm.

 Rendering modes supported on GarageFarm: